 “I viewed it as a platform to showcase my work to potential customers – but nothing too serious at the start.”

-One day, one of his videos got loads of views – and things began to snowball.
+Then out of nowhere, one of his videos got loads of views – and things began to snowball.
 Jordan now posts three videos a week to over 62,000 subscribers.
-He aims to share content that is entertaining and educational.
+He aims to share content that is both entertaining and educational.

 Dan has earned ₤17,500 worth of work in a year from customers who have found him on YouTube.
 Jordan also gets a lot of his jobs through his YouTube channel.
-As Jordan explains, YouTube is the perfect opportunity to show potential customers your personality and standard of work before they hire you – so when they contact you for a quote, they’re much more likely to convert into paying clients.
+As Jordan explains, YouTube is the perfect opportunity to show potential customers your personality and standard of work before they hire you.
+Then when they contact you for a quote, they’re much more likely to become paying clients.

 “It 100% wins me business,” Dan says.
-“People tell me they’ve found me on YouTube – I don’t chase them.”
+“People tell me they’ve found me on YouTube – I don’t have to chase them.”